 Street sweepers only sweep City-owned parking lots.
 Private companies sweep private parking lots, private streets, shopping centers, and commercial or business properties.

-Allied Waste (aka Republic Services) - Corporate web page for the Stockton service area
+Allied Waste (Republic Services) - Corporate web page for the Stockton service area

 Waste Management - Corporate web page for the Stockton service area